Yvonne Anderson, March 19th, 2016

 BB: Okay, and do you remember what you were doing that summer of 1967?

 BB: Okay.
 Explain that a little bit for us.

 YA: And we were standing there, and it was really hot that night.
-But there were always a lot of people out on 12th Street, because if you wanted to do something after hours that’s where you went was 12th street.
-You know that’s where the restaurants were still open, the players and all of these the people would be out.
-And so we were sitting on the stairs, standing there laughing and my then fiancé’s friend had a bottle of wine and he was drinking the wine.
-When he finished the bottle of wine, he threw the bottle, and the bottle broke the window of Cancellation Shoes.
+But there were always a lot of people out on Twelfth Street, because if you wanted to do something after hours that’s where you went was Twelfth street.
+You know, that’s where the restaurants were still open, the players and all of these the people would be out.
+And so we were sitting on the stairs, standing there laughing and my then-fiancé’s friend had a bottle of wine and he was drinking the wine.
+When he finished the bottle of wine, he threw the bottle, and the bottle broke the window at Cancellation Shoes.